SDTheising/ChurchTopics/README.md

 # ChurchTopics
- Attempting to ascertain what churches talk about the most in sermons
+ Attempting to ascertain what churches talk about the most in sermons.

+ Libraries:
+ Youtube-Transcript-API
+ **pip install youtube-transcript-api**